chrisant996/clink/docs/clink.md

 - `*.pdf=30;105` uses black on bright magenta for .pdf files.
 - `*.md=4` uses underline for .md files.

+<a name="popupwindow"></a>

 ## Popup window

-The `clink-popup-complete`, `clink-popup-directories`, and `clink-popup-history` [Readline commands](#configreadline) show a popup window that lists the available completions, directory history, or command history.
-Here's how they work:
+The `clink-popup-complete`, `clink-popup-directories`, and `clink-popup-history` [Readline commands](#configreadline) show a searchable popup window that lists the available completions, directory history, or command history.
+Here's how the popup windows work:

 Key | Description
 :-:|---